Applying to Study Abroad @ Ulm University as Erasmus+ and SEMP Students (SMS)

 For the purpose of application and admission we ask incoming students to fill out our study proposal forms.
 The International Office will forward these forms to the Erasmus+ Departmental Coordinators and/or the Incoming Student Advisors.
 They will check your proposals and provide you with feedback.
 If you are accepted, we will upload the signed form along with instructions on how to complete the Erasmus+ Learning Agreement for Studies on Mobility Online.

-We have three different types of Study Proposals:
+We have two different types of Study Proposals, each of them consisting of two separate forms:

 Notice to medical students: